Yelp/osxcollector/README.md

 ```

 #### Threat API Filters
 By taking the output of OSXCollector and looking up further info with OpenDNS and VirusTotal APIs, Yelp enhances the output with useful info.
-These APIs aren't free but they are useful.
+Some of these APIs aren't free but they are useful.

 Using these filters as examples, it would be possible to integrate with additional free or premium threat APIs. `osxcollector.output_filters.base_filters.threat_feed.ThreatFeedFilter` has most of the plumbing for hooking up to arbitrary APIs.